 78. A person burns more calories while sleeping than while watching TV.

-79. Children grow fastest in spring.
+79. Children grow fastest in the spring.

 81. It turns out that every 300th man has the opportunity to satisfy himself orally.